Curriculum Overview - Fourth Grade

 Fourth grade delves into a variety of science topics which help prepare them to progress in a STEM based future.
 Physical science (energy), Life Science (structures and processes), Earth Science (Earth’s place in the Universe), Earth and Human Activity (Natural resources and environment), and Engineering design are incorporated throughout the year.
 Asking questions, defining problems, and planning and carrying out investigations are explored through the scientific process.

 Early United States History is the emphasis of 4th grade Social Studies.
 Students develop the ability to appreciate, analyze, and relate America’s past, present, and future.
-Topics include: geography; ancient and native American civilizations; European exploration from the discovery of the New World to colonization; and formation of the thirteen Colonies.
+Topics include: geography; ancient and native American civilizations; European exploration from the discovery of the New World to formation of the thirteen Colonies; the American Revolution and birth of the United States of America.
 Georgia history and historical significance is explored and tied into many of these topics.
 Students also examine current events and analyze their impact on our world.